Click for Calendar of Talks & Adventures with Amy

 45-min Powerpoint plus 5 to 10-min Q&A, followed by book signing (1-hour slot).
 Suitable for advanced-training credit.

-Author Amy Martin shares the fun yet nerdy naturalist material from Wild DFW: Explore the Amazing Nature Around Dallas-Fort Worth.
+Amy Martin, author of Wild DFW: Explore the Amazing Nature Around Dallas-Fort Worth, will make you curious about what’s beneath your feet.
 Why is North Texas an epic ecotone?
 What is the Great Trinity Forest the easternmost example of?
-How do tilted layers of bedrock shape our three ecoregions, foster a plethora of soil types, and lead to our plant and wildlife diversity and why did it tilt?
-From the ancient inland ocean and melting ice caps that forged North Texas to the goliath creeks and many forks of the Trinity, learn how water shapes our landscape.
+How do tilted layers of bedrock shape our three ecoregions, foster a plethora of soil types, and lead to our plant and wildlife diversity.
+And why did it tilt?
 Learn of places to experience these tenets firsthand from the book’s 25 hiking adventures.
 Enjoy astounding photography by skilled naturalists of hardwood bottomland forests and Eastern Cross Timbers, soaring limestone escarpments, lush wetlands, and rare remnants of Blackland and Fort Worth Prairies.
 Get to know a diverse community of volunteers working for nature.

 Specialty